 - With that solution prepared, INNOVATE developed the saving of every query in a SOLR search engine.
 It delivers it's query results

-compatable with the OPS back-end.
+compatible with the OPS back-end.

 - For data analysis we came across the solutions of Patent2Net (P2N).
 Unfortunately this system is a bit hard to use, especially for non programmers.
 Very good however, because of it's results.
 It inspired us to combine our and some of their possibilities.